 This report sets out the Executive Director of Finance's statement on the robustness of the estimates used in the preparation of the County Council's budget, which is reported elsewhere on this agenda.
-This is a statutory requirement and Policy and Resources Committee is asked to formally note the contents of the report prior to discussion of the budget report and recommendation of the budget and precept for 2015-16.
-This paper is one of a suite of reports to this Policy and Resources Committee meeting that support decisions for the budget recommendations to County Council.
+This is a statutory requirement and Policy and Resources Committee has formally noted the contents of the report prior to discussion of the budget report and recommendation of the budget and precept for 2015-16.
+This paper is one of a suite of reports that support decisions for the budget recommendations to County Council.